ComputerElite/BM/README.md

 ## Install new Mods
 Open "BMBF Manager.exe", put in your Quests IP (if it hasn't picked it up automatically) and click "Install Mods".
 Then choose a mod from the list and click "Install selected mod".
 The Mod will install to your Quest.
 ## Install/Update BMBF
 Connect your Quest to your PC with a USB Cable and open "BMBF Manager.exe".
 Make sure you have unmodded Beat Saber (the one you download from the oculus store) and have at least opened it once.
 Then hit "Update/Install BMBF".
+Read the pop ups carefully and follow them..
 After it has finished you are ready to go.
 ## Switch between modded and unmodded Beat Saber
 Connect your Quest to your PC with a USB cable, open "BMBF Manager.exe" and hit "Switch between modded and unmodded Beat Saber".
 Wait a bit and you will be able to play multiplayer again/play again with mods and custom Songs.
 # Contributers